-Embossed with traveler's name: Cardholder or their administrative department or college may retain the card if it is used by the cardholder for future travel.
+- Embossed with traveler's name: The cardholder or cardholder’s administrative department or college may retain the card if it will be used by the cardholder for future travel.
 If the card is not used for future travel, it must be returned to PTCA when submitting the TRS form to settle the travel advance.
-Cardholder must return physical card when submitting TRS form to settle advance.
-See Canceling and Returning cards section.
+See Canceling and Returning Travel Cards.

 NOTE: A new TAR form must be submitted for any future use of the TAC.
 Once approved, the existing TAC is activated prior to the trip departure date.

 CLIBA cards must be activated by the cardholder by calling the Citibank toll-free phone number.
-The cardholder must provide the last four characters of the UT EID to complete the activation process.
-Once the card is activated, the cardholder may establish a four-digit Personal Identification Number (PIN) to be used in lieu of their UT EID when calling the Citibank Customer Service for any credit card account inquiries.
-The cardholder must call Citibank to setup the PIN.
+The cardholder must provide the last four characters of his/her Employee ID to complete the activation process.
+Once the card is activated, the cardholder may establish a four-digit Personal Identification Number (PIN) to be used in lieu of the Employee ID when calling the Citibank Customer Service for credit card account inquiries.
+The cardholder must call Citibank to set up the PIN.

 The credit card statement (CLIBA and/or TAC) details all posted activity for the designated billing period.
 The statement is mailed to the cardholder's administrative department/college address within five business days of the end of each billing cycle and includes:

-Cardholders and department heads (or delegates) must review the credit card statement upon receipt to ensure:
+Cardholders and Department Managers must review the credit card statement upon receipt to ensure:

-All transactions were made by the cardholder and are listed on the report for the correct amount.
-See Transaction Disputes for more information regarding unauthorized or incorrect transactions.
+- All transactions were made by the cardholder and are listed on the report for the correct amount.
+See Transaction Disputes for more information on unauthorized or incorrect transactions.